JustBennnn/minecraftstats/README.md

 ## usage
 The following examples show all of the current available functions in minecraftstats.

+**Important**: An API key can be obtained by logging onto the Hypixel server, and typing `/api new`.

 ## duels
-These examples show how to get stats from the duels lobby.
+This example shows how to get stats from the duels lobby.

 ```python
 import minecraftstats as ms